CHH/heroku-buildpack-php/README.md

 Set the version to "default" to use the current default version.
 The current default versions are NGINX `1.4.2` and PHP `5.5.3`.

+The version identifiers can also include wildcards, e.g. `5.4.*`.
+At the time of writing, PHP `5.4.19` would be used in this case.
+This also works for NGINX.

 See also:

 * [Available NGINX Versions][]